Sitecore/jss/docs/data/routes/docs/client-frameworks/angular/sample-app/en.md

 #### `JssTranslationLoaderService`

-This implementation loads the Sitecore dictionary from the Dictionary Service provided by JSS, found at `/sitecore/api/jss/dictionary/`, using `HttpClient`.
+This implementation loads the Sitecore dictionary from the Dictionary Service provided by JSS, found at `/sitecore/api/jss/dictionary/`, using `RestDictionaryService`.
 It is used as a "fallback" during both client and server rendering.

 #### `JssTranslationServerLoaderService`